 By talking about it, sharing your story, and reporting it, you not only take back your power but also break the cycle for others.
 Vulnerability isn't weakness, it’s bravery.
 Real love will never ask you to prove your worth with money.
 It asks for time, patience, and authenticity.

 Stay curious, stay cautious, and most importantly, stay kind to yourself.
+When the impact feels overwhelming, reaching out for professional help can provide clarity, support, and a path toward possible recovery.

 Yes.
 Internet scammers establish fake online profiles through all major social media platforms, including Facebook and Instagram, and use LinkedIn to deceive people.